EcoCompute: Building Sustainable Scientific Computing Practices Through Academia-Industry Collaboration

 Scientific Context

-- Programming Languages: How do languages like Fortran, C++, and Python compare in terms of energy efficiency?
+- Programming Languages: How do Fortran, C++, and Python compare for energy consumption?

-- Software Development: What strategies can optimize memory usage, data movement, and runtime in both open-source and commercial tools?
+- Software Development: Optimizing memory, data movement, and runtime

-- Machine Learning Integration: How can ML techniques enhance computational efficiency while addressing their own energy demands?
+- Machine Learning: Using ML to enhance efficiency while managing its own energy demands

 Workshop Objectives

-- Develop Energy-Efficient Algorithms Advance the design and optimization of algorithms for computational chemistry and molecular simulations, prioritizing scalability and power efficiency.
+- Develop energy-efficient algorithms for computational chemistry and molecular simulations

 Expected Outcomes